auth0/docs/articles/users/concepts/overview-user-account-linking.md

 ### Automatic account linking

-You can implement automatic linking by setting up a [Rule](/rules) that will run upon user login and link accounts with the same email address.
+You can implement automatic linking by setting up a [Rule](/rules) to run upon user login and link accounts with the same email addresses.

 The rule is an example of linking accounts in server-side code using the Auth0 Management API [Link a user account endpoint](/api/v2#!/Users/post_identities) where you have both the primary and secondary user IDs and an [Management API Access Token](/api/v2/tokens) with `update:users` scope.